-• After launching the Subcircuit tool, click on Edit Subcircuit Schematic button.
-It will open a dialog box where you can select any subcircuit for editing.

-- After selecting the subcircuit it will open it in the schematic editor, where you can edit the subcircuit. - Next step is to save the schematic and generate the .cir netlist. - If you have edited the number of ports then you have to change the block exaplained in section Creating a Subcircuit accordingly.
+- After opening the Subcircuit tool, click on Edit Subcircuit Schematic button.
+It will open a dialog box where you can select any subcircuit for editing. - After selecting the subcircuit it will open it in KiCad Eeschema, where you can edit the subcircuit. - Next step is to save the schematic and generate KiCad netlist. - If you have edited the number of ports then you have to change the block in KiCad Eeschema accordingly. - Close the Eeschema window and click on Convert KiCad to Ngspice button in subcircuit builder tool to convert the edited subcircuit KiCad netlist into Ngspice netlist.
+You can also refer the subcircuit examples at eSim-1.1.3/src/subcircuitlibrary/